 In our study of relational algebra, we learned about a variety of product (join) operations.
-In SQL, these are represented in the FROM clause means each row of A is paired with each row of B b) In SQL, the Cartesian product is formed by listing tables in the from clause, separated by commas - e.g.
+In SQL, these are represented in the FROM clause b) In SQL, the Cartesian product is formed by listing tables in the from clause, separated by commas - e.g. SELECT \ FROM A, B is the SQL equivalent